14. Interfacing compiled code (**)#

 In logical and integer vectors, NAs are represented as the smallest 32-bit signed integer.
 Thus, we need to be careful when performing any operations on these types: testing for missingness must be performed first.

 The case of doubles is slightly less irksome, for a missing value is represented as a special not-a-number.
-Many arithmetic operations on NaNs return NaNs as well, albeit there is no guarantee[8] that they will be of precisely the same type as NA_REAL.
-Thus, manual testing for the missingness is also advised.
+Many arithmetic operations on NaNs return NaNs as well, albeit there is no guarantee[7] that they will be of precisely the same type as NA_REAL.
+Thus, manual testing for missingness is also advised.

 Example 14.9